-Neutral Grip Dumbbell Press: How To Do, Benefits & Variations
+Neutral Grip Dumbbell Press: How To Do, Muscles Worked & Benefits

 The barbell bench press is one of the most popular chest-building exercises, but many lifters suffer from shoulder pain when using the traditional barbell bench.